ramanaptr/ez-recyclerview/README.md

 // Use findViewById or Butterknife, because not working on kotlin synthetic rvSample = findViewById(R.id.rv_sample)

-// 10 is the amount/size of shimmer view to showing rvSample.startShimmer(10)
+// 10 is the amount/size of shimmer view to showing on loading rvSample.startShimmer(10)

 // Much overloading function, this function you can use every time when you want to load the data